masda-gib/MxRpg/Markdown/1 Basics & Ability Scores.md

     Wound Threshold = CON
     STM             = CON + CHA + STM from Tokens

-When you take damage or take a Standard Action and have mor HP damage than your HP threshold afterwards, make a STR saving throw against 5 + HP damage over your wound threshold.
+When you take damage from any source (even by spending STM on a combat talent) and have mor HP damage than your HP threshold afterwards, make a STR saving throw against 5 + HP damage over your wound threshold.
 At partial effect you gain 1 HP damage.
 That doesn't trigger a new saving throw.
-At full effect you gain an exhaustion level.
+At full effect you gain an exhaustion level in addition to that 1HP extra damage.

 Example: Fighterman has 20 maximum HP and a wound threshold of 4.
 He takes a hit that brings him to 10 HP.
 He must now make a STR save against 11 (5 + 6HP under 20-4HP).
 He rolls a 9 and therefore misses by 2.
 His STR save threshold is also 4 so he is partially affected and takes an additional 1HP damage.